ben-xo/sslscrobbler/README.md

 * `TrackChangeObserver` - triggered when a track is loaded or removed from a deck.
 * `NowPlayingObserver` - triggered when a track becomes the 'Now Playing' track
 * `ScrobbleObserver` - triggered when a track is definitively scrobble-able.

+Many plugins can also be configured through command line options.
+If a plugin which also implements the interface `CLIPlugin` is configured in `config.php`, it will present its options in `--plugin-help`.
+Most of the plugins useful for DJing work this way.

+`CLIPlugin`s may also provide prompts for the `--guided` setup mode.

+I choose to write my CLI plugin counterparts as separate plugins in their own right (plugins for adding more plugins, basically), and you can see that it's mostly the CLI versions which are in the default config.
+All you need to do is implement the right interfaces, however.
+You don't have to copy my style if you don't want to (but it's probably easiest if you do).

 ## 5.2 Unit Tests